Mathuv/guides-django/series_1/part_10.md

 > **DISCUSSION:** ADD NOTES ON WHY THE ABOVE IS HAPPENING AND WHAT IT BRINGS TO THE PROJECT

-Now there is one other thing I want to note and that is that if you activate the virtualenvironment the way we have been from starter 1-9, you are note taking full advantage of what virtualenvwrapper does with all of its additional hooks and extra scripts.
+Now there is one other thing I want to note and that is that if you activate the virtualenvironment the way we have been from Parts 1-9, you are note taking full advantage of what virtualenvwrapper does with all of its additional hooks and extra scripts.
 For example, in the above we set DJANGO_SETTINGS_MODULE and PYTHONPATH, but if you test these with the script we current have and the method of activating it we are using, they are not set.
 Why?
 By calling `path/to/virtualenvwrapper/activate` we are essentially activating `virtualenv` in the way that you would when you do not have virtualenvwrapper, which means the `postactivate` script does not run.
 Thus, those settings do not get set when we login to the server.
 We can fix this by swapping line `132` in our `provision.sh` with the following:

 `workon ${repo_dir}3`